-In terms of the Pension Funds Second Amendment Act 2001, the Sasol Pension Fund in South Africa undertook a surplus apportionment exercise as at December 2002.
-The surplus apportionment exercise, and the 31 December 2002 statutory valuation of the fund, was approved by the Financial Services Board on 26 September 2006.
-Payments of benefits to former members in terms of the surplus apportionment scheme have been substantially completed and an amount of R102 million has been set aside for members that have not claimed their benefits.
+In terms of the Pension Funds Second Amendment Act 2001, the Fund undertook a surplus apportionment exercise as at December 2002.
+The surplus apportionment exercise, and the 31 December 2002 statutory valuation of the Fund, was approved by the Financial Services Board on 26 September 2006.
+Payments of benefits to former members in terms of the surplus apportionment scheme have been substantially completed and an amount of R103 million (2008-R102 million) has been set aside for members that have not claimed their benefits.

 Based on the latest actuarial valuation of the fund and the approval of the trustees of the surplus allocation, the company has an unconditional entitlement to only the funds in the employer surplus account and the contribution reserve.
-The estimated surplus due to the company amounted to approximately R176 million as at 31 March 2008 and has been included in the pension asset recognised in the current year.
+The estimated surplus due to the company amounted to approximately R147 million as at 31 March 2009 and has been included in the pension asset recognised in the current year.